rtCamp/blank-theme/README.md

 Getting Started
 ---------------

-Setup theme and install packages.
-After install packages, it will prompt for theme name.
-Once theme setup is complete for development, it will remove git directory.
+After cloning repo, `cd` into `assets` folder and run

 ```bash
 npm run init
 ```

+After installing packages, it will prompt for the theme name, start renaming and do cleanup.